Many first-time snowboarders start out by renting their board. Wise move!

 4. End Of Season Sales

-For the real bargains, either buy last seasons models or buy your snowboard towards the end of the season.
-If you can’t wait that long, the above stores tend to also offer a mid-season sale.
+For the real bargains, either buy last seasons model or buy your snowboard towards the end of the season.
+If you can’t wait that long, the above stores tend to also offer mid-season sales.

 Snowboard Price Examples